-4.4.2.5.
-Folding down the outer second row seats
+4.4.2.3.
+Folding down the outer rear seats

-You can fold the outer second row seats to get more stowing space.
+You can fold the outer rear seats to get more stowing space.
+The left seat can be folded on its own while the centre and right seats fold together.

 Before folding the seats, make sure: